 Watch or Stream the Super Bowl Live

-While you can find NFL Free to air action on Channel 7, the best prime time coverage will be shown on ESPN of Australia (Foxtel), to include every Thursday night, Sunday night and Monday night contest airing Live, along with replays of the biggest match-ups on their broadcast schedule and the option to watch the NFL live online.
+While you can find NFL Free to air action on Channel 7, the best prime time coverage will be shown on ESPN of Australia (Foxtel and Kayo Sports), to include every Thursday night, Sunday night and Monday night contest airing Live, along with replays of the biggest match-ups on their broadcast schedule and the option to watch the Super Bowl live online.

-So if you’re a resident of Australia you may wish to review the Foxtel from Telstra Sport combo pack or the Kayo Sports streaming trial.
-With the Sports Combo you can watch popular TV including the NFL on ESPN live at home, and if you have to be out and about you can stream the NFL free using Foxtel Go within minutes of signing up.
+So if you’re a resident of Australia you may wish to review either the Foxtel from Telstra Sport combo pack or the Kayo Sports streaming trial.
+With the Sports Combo you can watch popular TV including the NFL on ESPN live at home, and if you have to be out and about you can stream the Super Bowl free using Foxtel Go within minutes of signing up.